gsara798/PLASMAPP-0.1/README.md

 # PLASMAPP: One-dimensional electrostatic particle-in-cell simulations
 Authors: Sara Gómez from Universidad EAFIT, and Jaime Humberto Hoyos from Universidad de Medellín.

 App developed in MATLAB App Designer for electrostatic 1D particle-in-cell simulations.
+The PIC algorithm is based on the work of Giovanni Lapenta from K.U.Leuven.

 If you want to install PlasmAPP, you can follow these steps: